-In 2019, SCDNR will be conducting targeted mist netting at properties in Charleston, Georgetown, Horry, and Greenville Counties.
+In 2021, SCDNR will be conducting targeted mist netting at properties in mainly Charleston, Richland, and Fairfield counties.
 The goal is to capture Northern long-eared bats, but we will be recording data on any bat species we capture.
 We would like to have local volunteer help to record data, assist in decontamination to avoid the spread of White-nose Syndrome in bats, and help raising and lowering the nets.
 No volunteer handling of bats is permitted unless the volunteer has up-to-date rabies shots, but it will be a great opportunity to see these wonderful creatures and be part of an important project.
-During the 2018 season, 131 individuals of eight different bat species were captured, and other nocturnal creatures encountered included Southern Flying Squirrels, Luna Moths and Polyphemus Silkmoths.
+During the 2019 season, 138 individuals of nine different bat species were captured.
+Other nocturnal creatures are often encountered during netting including Southern Flying Squirrels, Luna Moths and Polyphemus Silkmoths.

 Current netting schedule:

-- April 15 – May 3: Santee Coastal Reserve Wildlife Management Area, Charleston/Georgetown Counties
+- April 19 – April 30: Santee Coastal Reserve Wildlife Management Area, Charleston County

-- May 6 – May 24: Lewis Ocean Bay Wildlife Heritage Preserve/Wildlife Management Area, Horry County
+- May 3 – May 21: Bonneau Ferry Wildlife Management Area, Charleston County

-- May 28 – June 14: Chestnut Ridge Heritage Preserve/Wildlife Management Area, Greenville County
+- May 24 – June 25: Wateree Heritage Preserve/Wildlife Management Area, Richland County

 Times: We will be netting bats on non-holiday, Mon-Thurs nights within the time frames above.
 We will net bats from sunset until 5 hours after.
-This involves being on site in the evening for set-up and netting an hour or two before sunset until around 2:00 AM, and then clean-up (decontamination of nets, ropes, clothing and other materials).
-For example, on May 21st we will arrive between 6:30/7:30 to set up, and net between 8:15 pm and 1:15 am (during the latest nights, netting will occur between 8:47 pm and 1:47 am).
+This involves being on site in the evening for set-up and netting an hour or two before sunset until around 2:00 AM, and then clean-up (decontamination of nets, ropes, clothing, and other materials).
+For example, we may arrive around 6:30/7:00 to set up, and net bats between 8:15 pm and 1:15 am (during the latest nights, netting will occur between 8:47 pm and 1:47 am).
 Take down and clean up afterward should take around 1 hr, depending on the site and number of people on hand.

 Other Things to Know: